atomfrede/generator-jhipster-vuejs/README.md

 # generator-jhipster-vuejs [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

+:warning: This module is **deprecated**.
+Follow along the development of a new blueprint supporting Vue.js within jhipster at https://github.com/jhipster/jhipster-vuejs :warning:

 ![JHipster with Vue.js][logo-image]

 > Use Vue.js instead of angular as a front end for jhipster